-If you want to be extra fancy, you can use a cookie cutter to cut all your beetroot slices into the same size and shape.
+If you want to be extra fancy, you can use a round cookie cutter to cut all your beetroot slices into the same size and shape.
 But it will taste just as good if you skip this step!

-Vegan Beetroot Napoleons with Walnut Chive Cream
+Roasted Beetroot Napoleons with Walnut Chive Cream (Vegan)

-- 400 g beetroot (14 oz)
+- 14 oz beetroot 400 g

-- 3 tbs extra virgin olive oil
+- 3 tbsp extra virgin olive oil

-- 3 tbs balsamic vinegar
+- 3 tbsp balsamic vinegar